vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

             pip must have unique filenames.
     -   Any path in PYTHONPATH is searched in for the yt_dlp_plugins namespace folder.
-        -   Note: This does not apply for Pyinstaller builds.
+        -   Note: This does not apply for Pyinstaller/py2exe builds.

-.zip, .egg and .whl archives containing a yt_dlp_plugins namespace folder in their root are also supported as plugin packages.
+.zip, .egg and .whl archives containing a yt_dlp_plugins namespace folder in their root are also supported as plugin packages. * e.g.

--   e.g. ${XDG_CONFIG_HOME}/yt-dlp/plugins/mypluginpkg.zip where
+${XDG_CONFIG_HOME}/yt-dlp/plugins/mypluginpkg.zip where mypluginpkg.zip
-    mypluginpkg.zip contains yt_dlp_plugins/<type>/myplugin.py
+contains yt_dlp_plugins/<type>/myplugin.py

 Run yt-dlp with --verbose to check if the plugin has been loaded.